Frogman: Postwar operations

 In the U.S. Navy, frogmen were officially phased out in 1983 and all active duty frogmen were transferred to SEAL units.
 In 1989, during the U.S. invasion of Panama, a team of four U.S. Navy SEALs using rebreathers conducted a combat swimmer attack on the Presidente Porras, a gunboat and yacht belonging to Manuel Noriega.
 The commandos attached explosives to the vessel as it was tied to a pier in the Panama Canal, escaping only after being attacked with grenades.
 Three years later during Operation Restore Hope, members of SEAL Team One swam to shore in Somalia to measure beach composition, water depth, and shore gradient ahead of a Marine landing.
 The mission resulted in several of the SEALs becoming ill as Somalia's waters were contaminated with raw sewage.

 In 1978, the U.S. Navy Special Operations Officer (1140) community was established by combining Explosive Ordnance Disposal (EOD) and Expendable Ordnance Management officers with Diving and Salvage officers.
-Special Ops Officers would become qualified in at lease two functional areas - normally EOD or Diving and Salvage, and Expendable Ordnance management.
+Special Ops Officers would become qualified in at least two functional areas - normally EOD or Diving and Salvage, and Expendable Ordnance management.
 Officers trained in diving and salvage techniques were now allowed to follow a career pattern that took advantage of their training, and Unrestricted line officers were now permitted to specialize in salvage, with repeat tours of duty, and advanced training.
 Career patterns were developed to ensure that officers assigned to command were seasoned in salvage operations and well qualified in the technical aspects of their trade.
 "The combination gave a breadth and depth of professionalism to Navy salvage that had not been possible before."